What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 The AllTrips Premier plan

-If you are planning a trip to Italy with your entire family I suggest the Premier Insurance plan because everyone in your household is covered just in case you need to cancel, someone needs emergency medical care, or your luggage is lost or stolen.
+If you are planning a trip to Italy with your family, I suggest the Premier Insurance plan.
+This plan covers everyone in your household just in case you need to cancel, someone needs emergency medical care, or your luggage is lost or stolen.

 Rates for the AllTrips Premier plan start around $450.00 which is cheaper than the deductible with my current insurance through my employer.

-You need to be prepared so Click here for the AllTrips Premier plan!
+You must be prepared, so Click here for the AllTrips Premier plan!

 Money — I recommend bringing two credit cards (one to use, and one to keep as a backup), and your debit card.